JamesBirchall-dev/Invital-Health-Centre/README.md

 --secondary-font: "Varela", sans-serif;
 Modern, clean and minimalists making good contrast with the primary font yet still being in the same family, boasts the same accessibility for people with reading difficulties. ie. dyslexic reader.
+Applied to <p> text.

 ### Icons